A Meaningful Life is one spent building Worthwhile projects by a Right Plan that leads to a sustainable society.

-The discussion casts into sharp relief the very high cost of inequity-levels that prevent a highly productive population.
-For Canada, $630 billion in new country-wide export revenues makes a compelling Business Case for the 1/4th lower-cost social supports, and automations that support a Good Life, at a fraction of the cost, and new export wealth while we sleep.
+The discussion casts into sharp relief the very high cost of inequality levels that prevent a highly productive population.
+For Canada, $630 billion in new country-wide export revenues makes a compelling Business Case for the 1/4th lower-cost social supports, and automation that supports a Good Life, at a fraction of the cost, and new export wealth while we sleep.

-With community automations in basic needs of food, housing, energy, basic goods, Citizens are self-sufficient; they can live good lives that will be little disrupted by economic ups and downs.
-Automating communities reduces the need for Import spending, it creates exports that citizens can sell, and this approach also enables incomes to be sustained away from overcrowded cities and housing-bubbles; this prevents inflation, which protects pension values, while reducing inequity; and this strengthens democracy’s sustainably too.
+With community automation in basic needs of food, housing, energy, and essential goods, Citizens are self-sufficient; they can live good lives that will be little disrupted by economic ups and downs.
+Automating communities reduces the need for Import spending, it creates exports that citizens can sell, and this approach also enables incomes to be sustained away from overcrowded cities and housing bubbles; this prevents inflation, which protects pension values while reducing inequity; and this strengthens democracy’s sustainably too.

 Without these automations, and supporting policies, an Economy can not be self-sufficient, so it will need more Imports as it struggles to sell its exports in an increasingly higher-quality, lower-cost international marketplace.
 As Trade Deficits and Collapse-trendings accelerate, we have few options.